openshift/compliance-operator/README.md

 # compliance-operator

-The compliance-operator is a OpenShift/Kubernetes Operator that runs an openscap container in a pod on nodes in the cluster.
+The compliance-operator is a OpenShift Operator that allows an administrator to run compliance scans and provide remediations for the issues found.
+The operator leverages OpenSCAP under the hood to perform the scans.

-This repo is a POC for host openshift compliance detection and remediation and is work-in-progress.
+The operator runs in the `openshift-compliance` namespace, so make sure all namespaced resources like the deployment or the custom resources the operator consumes are created there.

+## Deploying the operator
+Before you can actually use the operator, you need to make sure it is deployed in the cluster.

-### Deploying:
+### Deploying from source
 First, become kubeadmin, either with `oc login` or by exporting `KUBECONFIG`.
 ```
 $ (clone repo)
 $ oc create -f deploy/ns.yaml
 $ for f in $(ls -1 deploy/crds/*crd.yaml); do oc create -f $f; done
 $ oc create -f deploy/
-$ vim deploy/crds/complianceoperator.compliance.openshift.io_v1alpha1_compliancesuite_cr.yaml
-# edit the file to your liking
-# oc project openshift-compliance
-$ oc create -f deploy/crds/complianceoperator.compliance.openshift.io_v1alpha1_compliancesuite_cr.yaml
 ```

-### Running the operator:
+### Running the operator locally
 If you followed the steps above, the file called `deploy/operator.yaml` also creates a deployment that runs the operator.
 If you want to run the operator from the command line instead, delete the deployment and then